Cherreads

 'Shut up.'

-She was watching me with worried eyes.
+She was looking at me with open worry.

 I sighed.